Simizfo/WSATools/README.md

 I'm a single developer, currently finishing my degree.
 I'd be really thankful if you could report any bugs you hit so I can fix them.
 Put as many details as you can!
 If you do, you make it easier (and possibly faster) for me to solve them.
 If you wish to report a bug, [open an issue here](https://github.com/Simizfo/WSATools/issues/new)

+## Source code availability

+I'm someone that enjoys having open source software on his computer, so I understand every single one of you asking for the source code.
+Right now the code is a spaghetti mess, so please be patient while I refactor everything, it will be available as soon as possible!